-The expected guarantee payment and scheduled benefit for each worker type are multiplied by the weighting factor.
-The sum of weighted guarantee payments is then expressed as a percentage of the sum of weighted benefit payments.
+Table 7.1 Calculation of expected guarantee costs for individuals retiring at age 65 in 2050 tee payments is then expressed as a percentage of the sum of weighted benefit payments.
 Under these calculations, expected guarantee payments would equal roughly 11.3 percent of total benefits to new retirees in 2050.